ToniWonKanobi/theoveranalyzed.net/posts/2015/10/11/finding-itunes-artwork.md

 Title: Finding iTunes Artwork
 Date: 2015-10-11 16:27
 Description: Finding iTunes artwork using Google Images is painful and slow.
 There's a better tool for that, and I've been using it for years.
-Tags: Best Of, Power User, iTunes
+Tags: Power User, iTunes, Popular
 Image: https://d.pr/i/Zbav+

 ![Ben Dodson's iTunes Artwork Finder][1]